vdemichev/DiaNN/README.md

 * **--no-lib-filter** the input library will be used 'as is' without discarding fragments that might be harmful for the analysis; use with caution
 * **--no-main-report** do not produce the main report
 * **--no-maxlfq** disables MaxLFQ for protein quantification
+* **--no-nn** disables the neural network classifier.
+Default is single-pass mode, which has no command-line parameters
 * **--no-norm** disables cross-run normalisation
 * **--no-prot-inf** disables protein inference (that is protein grouping) - protein groups from the spectral library will be used instead
 * **--no-quant-files** instructs DIA-NN not to save .quant files to disk and store them in memory instead